OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 |`OnAppointmentOrganizer`|On creating a new appointment or editing an existing one.|[1.12](/javascript/api/requirement-sets/outlook/requirement-set-1.12/outlook-requirement-set-1.12)<br><br>- Windows<sup>1</sup><br>- Web browser|

 > [!NOTE]
-> <sup>1</sup> Event-based add-ins in Outlook on Windows require a minimum of Windows 10 version 1903 (build 18362) or Windows Server 2019 version 1903 to run.
+> <sup>1</sup> Event-based add-ins in Outlook on Windows require a minimum of Windows 10 Version 1903 (Build 18362) or Windows Server 2019 Version 1903 to run.

 ## Set up your environment